evledemo/piglatintranslator/README.md

 ## Run

+Program can be executed from command line, and has two modes of operation:
 - Interactive: prompts for source string and writes translation to the console (can be terminated with SIGINT, ie. CTRL+C).
 Please check interactive.bat
 ```script